-The valuer will require a Nota Simple of the property and will, in most cases, visit the property in person.
+The valuer will require a Nota Simple of the property and will, in all cases, visit the property in person.
 They will give you a report detailing the location, facilities and quality of the property and make a comparison with recent sales prices in the area.
 Finally, a calculation per square metre will be made and a valuation figure for the whole property is given.

+A mortgage valuation and a market valuation can differ slightly.
 Not all valuation companies use the same calculations and not all reports will give the same figure, so it is often beneficial to speak to someone about the best valuation company to use, in order to ensure you do not end up with a misleading valuation.

 When purchasing a property in Spain, it is very important to make sure you are represented by a qualified solicitor.
 In Spain, debts are attached to the property and registered at the local land registry, so it is highly advisable to contract a solicitor to ensure the property is free of debts and encumbrances prior to purchase.
 It is also very important to ensure there are no unregistered buildings attached to the property and your legal representative will be responsible for this.